 In terms of the specific recusal standards adopted by individual agencies, the available evidence at this point is largely anecdotal.
 The Merit Systems Protection Board has promulgated a regulation requiring recusal "on the basis of personal bias or other disqualification," but has also referred to the federal recusal statute's reasonable appearance standard when reviewing an adjudicator's denial of a party's motion to recuse.
-Other agencies have limited recusal standards to situations involving an adjudicator's financial interest or personal relationship with a party; findings of actual or apparent adjudicator bias; financial interest or personal relationship with a
+Other agencies have limited recusal standards to situations involving an adjudicator's financial interest or personal relationship with a party; findings of actual or apparent adjudicator bias; generic determinations like an adjudicator "should be disqualified"; and violations of the "Code of Judicial Conduct," which includes the reasonable appearance standard.